Copycat crime: Dexter

-In Canada, Mark Twitchell was arrested in 2008 after attempting the murder of one man, then completing the murder of another.
+In Canada, Mark Twitchell was arrested in 2008 for the attempted murder of one man and the successful murder of another.
 He was convicted of the latter crime only in 2011, but he documented his efforts to become a serial killer and is a fan of the television show Dexter.

+Monsters: The Lyle and Erik Menendez Story

+On March 4, 2025, 15-year-old Reed R. Gelinskey was arrested and subsequently charged with first-degree intentional homicide for the death of his mother in Caledonia, Wisconsin.
+Gelinskey stated that he developed the plan to kill his parents after watching the "shotgun scene" from the Netflix limited series Monsters: The Lyle and Erik Menendez Story.